Death and your Safe Deposit Box

 When preparing for your death, there are other steps you can take to ensure your wishes are carried out.
 In the case of superannuation funds, these do not automatically form part of your estate.
 Therefore it is vital that you include a binding death benefit nomination, which allows you to nominate who will receive your super funds.
 Alongside the above, you may also nominate a legal representative in your will who will receive the proceeds of your estate and distribute these according to your wishes.

-When renting a safe deposit with Private Vaults Australia it is compulsory for you to list a next of kin to be contacted in the event of your death.
-Access to your safe deposit box and your valuable items is made exclusive to you by facial recognition technology, a unique pin code and a single set of keys which only gives you access to your SDB, to be kept in your possession.
+When renting a safe deposit it is compulsory for you to list a next of kin to be contacted in the event of your death.
+In better facilities, access to your safe deposit box and your valuable items is made exclusive to you by biometric technology, a unique pin code and a single set of keys which only gives you access to your SDB, to be kept in your possession.